 We lease approximately 25,500 square feet of office and warehouse space in Boynton Beach, Florida which serves as our principal executive offices, from an unrelated third party under a lease which expires on July 31, 2024.
 On June 29, 2018, the Company entered into a non-cancellable five-year lease for the same facilities commencing August 1, 2019 and expiring July 31, 2024.
 The lease will require an initial rent of \$14,899 per month, beginning August 1, 2019 for the first year, increasing by 3% per year to \$16,769 per month in the fifth year.
 In addition, the Company is responsible for all operating expenses and utilities.
-As part of the lease the landlord agreed to reimburse the Company \$58,000 towards the replacement of air conditioning units, upon written request.
-As of December 31, 2018 the Company had received all of the reimbursement.
+As part of the lease the landlord reimbursed the Company \$58,000 towards the replacement of air conditioning units, upon written request.